msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-bom.md

 ### Example Partial BoM File

-An example of a small part of a BoM file for S/4HANA 1909 SP2.
+An example of a small part of a BoM file for S/4HANA 1909 SP2 is shown, below.
 The `[x]` numbered sections are covered in the following documentation.
 Note that `v001` is a sequential number used to indicate the internal (non-SAP) version of the files included.

+Note that the `name` property is optional in `media`, `stackfiles` and `templates`.
+If provided, it will be used by the BoM validator to note entries having errors.

 Complete, usable BoM files are available in the [examples](../examples/) directory.